-Keep the power supply and cooling fan free or dust.

-- Clean the power inlet regularly.
-If dust accumulates around the power pin, there is a risk of fire. - Keep the cooling fan clean so that the ventilation holes are not obstructed.
-If the ventilation is obstructed, the cabinet may overheat and catch fire.

-Use two or more people to lift and move this equipment, or use a trolley.
-There is a risk of back injury, if this equipment is lifted by one person.

-For Safety

-CAUTION A

-Changing memory back-up battery

-This equipment uses a lithium battery to back-up the memory.
-This battery must be replaced by a service engineer when it has reached the end of its useful life; contact the Anritsu sales section or your nearest representative.

-Remark: The battery limits approximately 7 years after purchasing date.
+Replacing Memory Back-up Battery This equipment uses a Poly-carbomonofluoride lithium battery to backup the memory.
+This battery must be replaced by service personnel when it has reached the end of its useful life; contact the Anritsu sales section or your nearest representative.
+Note: The battery used in this equipment has a maximum useful life of 7 years.
+It should be replaced before this period has elapsed.
+External Storage Media This equipment uses HDD and FDD as external storage media for storing data and programs.
+If this media is mishandled or becomes faulty, important data may be lost.
+To prevent this chance occurrence, all important data and programs should be backed-up.
+Anritsu will not be held responsible for lost data.

-Advance change is preferable.

-This equipment uses HDD and FDD as external media for storing data and programs.

-Storage media

-If this media is mishandled, important data may be lost.
-To prevent this chance occurrence, all important data and program should be back-up.

-Anritsu will not be held responsible for lost data

 Pay careful attention to the following points.

-- Never turn off the power, while the HDD is being accessed. - Never add the equipment vibration or shock to avoid crush in the HDD. - Never remove the FD from the FDD, while it is being accessed. - Clean head of floppy disk drive with 3.5 inch head cleaning disk set regularly.
+Never turn off the power, while the HDD is being accessed.
+Never add the equipment vibration or shock to avoid crush in the HDD.
+Never remove the FD from the FDD, while it is being accessed.
+Floppy Disk Do not place in a dusty area.
+Clean the magnetic head periodically to ensure normal operation.
+Refer to the section on cleaning the head later in this manual.